 - Turn the electrical breaker on.
 You should be able to put your hear on the tank shell near the upper element to hear the humming of your new electrical element heating.

 - It will take about 45 minutes for the electric water heater to be hot again.

-We hope this has been helpful.
-And we also hope you’ll consider Advocate Master Plumbing for your next water heater repair.
+I hope this has been helpful.
+And I also hope you’ll consider Advocate Master Plumbing for your next water heater repair.